RizAli/Boris-Bikes/README.md

 The BDD cycle indicates how we start with a failing acceptance test, we create a related failing unit test, fix and refactor at the unit level and then fix and refactor at the acceptance level.

+As a maintainer of the system,
+So that I can manage broken bikes and not disappoint users, I'd like docking stations to only release working bikes.